Ryanair Cabin Toiletries Rules Explained

 1. Travel-size toothpaste

 Easy to forget and frustrating to replace once you arrive.
 A small tube is a simple essential.
+See our full Ryanair toothpaste rules guide for container sizes and packing tips.

 2. Travel-size shampoo